snyk-community/web/docs/pages.md

 Page Specifications exist as JSON files in your application's `pages` folder.
 The location of this folder is configurable, but defaults to `app/pages`.

 Template files are stored in the same folder as the page specifications and have a `.dust` extension.
 Unless the page specification contains an explicit `template` property, the template name should match the page specification name.
+See [Views](https://github.com/dadi/web/blob/docs/docs/views.md#page-templates) for further documentation.

 ```
 my-web/